 Making the Diagnosis

 There is no definitive medical test for fibromyalgia.
 The diagnosis of fibromyalgia is made by doing a physical exam and a thorough history.
-While there is no specific test for fibromyalgia, your doctor may use blood tests to rule out other causes of chronic pain.

 Treatment and Prevention

-Though there is no cure, fibromyalgia is often treated in a multifaceted fashion, using both medications and non-medication methods to improve individual symptoms.
+Fibromyalgia is often treated in a multifaceted fashion, using both medications and non-medication methods to improve individual symptoms.
 Treatment is individualized to each person depending on their symptoms.
 Non-medication methods to manage symptoms include sleep hygiene, stretching and aerobic exercises, stress reduction, and massages.

 There are medications available specifically for fibromyalgia, including pregabalin and duloxetine.
-They work by affecting different pain pathways in the body and help to improve pain in some patients with fibromyalgia.
+They work by affecting different pain pathways in the body, and help to improve pain in some patients with fibromyalgia.

 All material copyright MediResource Inc. 1996 – 2021.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Fibromyalgia-Syndrome